shiffman/shiffman.net/p5/kinect/index.md

 }
 {% endhighlight %}

+Unfortunately, b/c the RGB camera and the IR camera are not physically located in the same spot, there is a stereo vision problem.
+Pixel XY in one image is not the same XY in an image from a camera an inch to the right.
+The Kinect v2 offers what's called a "registered" image which aligns all the depth values with the RGB camera ones.
+This can be accessed as follows:

+{% highlight java %}
+PImage img = kinect2.getRegisteredImage()
+{% endhighlight %}

-Finally, you can also adjust the camera angle with the tilt() function.
+Finally, for kinect v1 (but not v2), you can also adjust the camera angle with the `tilt()` method.

 {% highlight java %}
 float angle = kinect.getTilt();
 angle = angle + 1;